dickinsonre/SWMM-Filebase/replit.md

-# SWMM5 Manager
+# SWMM 5 Miner

 ## Overview

-SWMM5 Manager is a web application for managing, analyzing, and organizing SWMM5 (Storm Water Management Model) `.inp` files.
+SWMM 5 Miner is a web application for mining, analyzing, and visualizing SWMM5 (Storm Water Management Model) `.inp` files with Minecraft-style map visualizations.
 The application allows users to upload, view, and organize stormwater modeling files with AI-powered analysis capabilities.
 It parses `.inp` files to extract metadata like node counts, link counts, and subcatchment counts, storing both the metadata and file content in a PostgreSQL database.

 ## User Preferences